EngMod2T

 • Blair pipe - the pipe is based on the guidelines as presented by the late Prof GP Blair.

-• Modern pipe - the pipe is based on the multi diffuser layout as was state of the art in the 90's.
+• Modern pipe - the pipe is based on the multi diffuser layout as was state of the art in the early 1990's.

 • High Performance pipe - the pipe is based on the state of the art as it is currently.